**Please note: Session and speakers are subject to change**

 Shop Practices for E-Bikes

 eMTB’s take the same level of care and maintenance as a regular bike to keep them in good working order.
 Yet, they also require an extra level of care and technical knowledge to maintain and repair the electric drive that is the heart and soul of these bikes.
-Join Barnett Bicycle Institute Founder and director John Barnett as he lays out suggestions for a maintenance plan and what your rental and repair techs need to know and be able to do.
+Join Barnett Bicycle Institute's Jeff Donaldson as he lays out suggestions for a maintenance plan and what your rental and repair techs need to know and be able to do.

 Dealing with Major Weather Events